The Owls Plexus

 - in rainforest of northern Queensland, Australia - on temporary roost under an open shelter; pair and young in cavity- Masked Owl (Tyto novaehollandiae kimberli)

-- in Keoladeo National Park (Bharatpur Bird Sanctuary), northern India: on perch 1 ... on perch 2 ... pair in cavity 1 ... pair in cavity 2.
+- in Keoladeo National Park (Bharatpur Bird Sanctuary), northern India: on perch 1 ... on perch 2 ... pair in cavity 1 ... owl in cavity 2 ... owl in cavity 3.

 - on roost in a tea plantation in Dehra Dun, Uttranchal, northern India, photo 1, photo 2.- Burrowing Owl (Athene cunicularia)